mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 >
 > 👍 Upvote [issue #3377](https://github.com/mui-org/material-ui-x/issues/3377) if you want to see it land faster.

-A temporary version can be built outside the grid as shown bellow.
+Alternatively, you can achieve a similar behavior by implementing this feature outside the component as shown bellow.
 This implementation does not support every feature of the grid but can be a good starting point for large datasets.

 {{"demo": "pages/components/data-grid/group-pivot/TreeDataLazyLoading.js", "bg": "inline", "defaultCodeOpen": false}}